bugerxXx/android_device_lenovo_a6000/README.md

-# Device configuration for Wileyfox Swift
+# Device configuration for Lenovo A6000

 ## Spec Sheet